Portugal in the Reconquista: Almohad attacks 1179–1184

-A major landmark in Portuguese history was achieved in 1179 as by the Papal decree Manifestis Probatum, Portugal was acknowledged as an independent kingdom by the Vatican, largely as a result of the efforts by king Afonso against the Muslims.
+A major landmark in Portuguese history was achieved in 1179 as by the Papal decree Manifestis Probatum, Portugal was acknowledged as an independent kingdom by the Vatican, largely as a result of king Afonsos efforts against the Muslims.

-In 1180 the Almohads attacked Portugal a third time.
-A fleet of galleys departed from Seville to raid the Portuguese coast on this year and under these circumstances the Battle of Cape Espichel was fought on 15 July, in which the first admiral of Portugal Dom Fuas Roupinho defeated the Muslim fleet.
-He then left for Ceuta and captured the ships on its harbour.
-In late 1180 an Almohad army departed from Seville under the leadership of Mohammed Ibn Yusuf Ibn Wammudin, who besieged Évora, while a detachment destroyed Coruche e carried its residents and defenders to captivity.
+In 1180 the Almohads mounted their fifth major attack against Portugal.
+A fleet of galleys departed from Seville to raid the Portuguese coast and under these circumstances the Battle of Cape Espichel was fought on 15 July, in which the first admiral of Portugal Dom Fuas Roupinho defeated the Muslim fleet.
+He then proceeded for Ceuta and captured the ships on its harbour.
+In late 1180 an Almohad army departed from Seville under the leadership of Mohammed Ibn Yusuf Ibn Wammudin, who besieged Évora, while a detachment destroyed Coruche and carried its residents and defenders to captivity.
 While the siege of Évora was ongoing, a Portuguese fleet of 21 galleys commanded by Fuas Roupinho was defeated by a fleet of 51 Muslim galleys.
 At Évora however, the Almohads were forced to lift the siege and return to Seville.

+In 1182/83 a new Portuguese expedition formed by local militias from Lisbon and Santarém sacked the Ajarafe, the land of villages and olive orchards to the west of Seville.
+They would take numerous captives.

-The Almohad Caliph Abu Yaqub Yusuf crossed the Strait of Gibraltar at the head of a large army in 1184 and moving through Seville and Badajoz invaded Portugal for the fourth time.
-He besieged Santarém, then defended by Afonso Henriques and his heir prince Sancho.
-Once the news of the siege of Badajoz spread, king Ferdinand II of Leon gathered an army and marched out to aid the Portuguese.
+The Almohad Caliph Abu Yaqub Yusuf then crossed the Strait of Gibraltar in 1184 and moving through Seville and Badajoz invaded Portugal at the head of a large army with African and Andalusian contingents, in the sixth major offensive against Portugal.
+He besieged Santarém, then defended by Afonso Henriques, while Almohad detachments spread out through Estremadura and plundered the region.
+The Muslims breached through the outer walls and forced the garrison to seek refuge within the high citadel, the last line of defence.
+Prince Sancho managed to reinforce the city, and conducted a successful sally against the Almohads.
+Once news of the siege spread, king Ferdinand II of Leon gathered an army and marched out to aid the Portuguese.
+The Almohads abandoned the siege in disarray shortly afterwards, while the Caliph appears to have been wounded during the action and died later on the road.

-The Caliph ordered a detachment to attack Lisbon but the orders were poorly transmitted and once part of the army withdrew, the rest of his forces began leaving as well.
-As he attempted to restore order he was struck and died on the road shortly afterwards, on July 29, 1184.
+Shortly after the siege of Santarém, Lisbon was attacked by an Almohad fleet, that included a large dromon outfitted with a siege tower.
+However the ship was sunk in a daring sabotage operation during the night, and after plundering the outskirts of Lisbon the following morning, the Almohads withdrew.